Recruitment & Selection Timelines

 - satellite and radar data interpretation

-- the use of modern technology.
+- the use of modern technology, and Bureau forecasting systems

 At the end of your training in November, you will be awarded the nationally accredited Graduate Diploma in Meteorology.